History of Psychology

 caused by unconscious processes such as wishes and feelings, which are essentially not

 accessible to us.
-It suggests that our conscious behaviors can be driven or prompted by impulses
+It suggests that our conscious behaviors can be driven or prompted by impulses from these interior states without any awareness on our part.

 To explore this concept further, Freud developed a technique known as “psychoanalysis,”